Interested in working at the cafe?

 If it does, two more things to note:

-1. Right now we are not looking for temporary help.
-If you’re back for the summer and looking only for a temporary job, we’re not the place for you.
+Right now we are not looking for temporary help.
+If you’re looking for a temporary job, we’re not the place for you.